nelson123-lab/Gender_based_cleaning_algorithm/README.md

 ```
 ## Use Cases:-

-## 1. To keep only the images that contain Human face and remove noisy images.
+## 1. To eliminate noisy photos and only keep images with human faces.

 <div align="center"><img src="https://github.com/nelson123-lab/Gender_based_cleaning_algorithm/blob/6ab531cc304eaa80d52a02556cf2a75abd2b9845/Data/Unprocessed%20data.png" width="900"/></div>
-The folder contains a combination of several images taken from the internet.
-The files are images of different genders and some corrupted ones.
-We can use our script to get rid of these noisy images.
+Multiple photographs taken from the internet are combined in the folder.
+The files contain photos of various genders, some of which are corrupt.
+These noisy photos can be removed with the help of our script.

 ### Noise in Face data

 <p align="center"><img src="https://github.com/nelson123-lab/Gender_based_cleaning_algorithm/blob/e44635725851404a1143618f275c41d1329ddb59/Data/Noise%20in%20face%20data.png" width="400" height="440"></p>

-The noisy images shown here are not just random images.
-These are actually images which contain the features of a face in some way.
-These are the output of face cropped out from an MTCNN face detector model.
+The noisy images displayed here are not just arbitrary snapshots.
+In reality, these are pictures that in some way depict the attributes of a face.
+These are the results of a face detector model using MTCNN that was cropped out.

 ### Implementation